13-Year-Old Sent Home From School For Sporting A 'Crazy' Hairdo

 Fair punishment or ridiculous?

-In 2015, we learned of McDowell's story of unwelcomed self-expression.
+In 2015, we learned of Lauren McDowell's story of unwelcomed school self-expression: a 'crazy' hairdo.

 With the help of her mother, Yvonne, "the young girl chose to shave off the hair on one side.
 She then took it a step further, using brown and blonde dye, to create a playful leopard-print design."

-In an effort to work with her school's dress code, McDowell then showed up the next day with a bandana tied around her head in order to cover up the creative hairstyle.
+To work with her school's dress code, McDowell then showed up the next day with a bandana tied around her head to cover up the creative hairstyle.
 But to her surprise, she got sent home once again.

 McDowell's mother fully stood by her daughter and believed that "the school has infringed upon Lauren's human rights."